otonashixav/crystallux-ui/README.md

 # crystallux-ui

-A Component Framework for SolidJS.
+A simple and lightweight Component Framework for SolidJS based on MUI with statically generated styles via css modules.